Solarsine42/sql_ref/README.md

 e.g.  SELECT name FROM customers;<br/>
 or...
 SELECT * FROM customers;

-## How to get one thing from a single table with a "where" clause
+## How to get one thing or one row from a single table with a "where" clause

 SELECT column1, column2....columnN FROM table_name WHERE CONDITION;</br>
 e.g.  SELECT age FROM customers WHERE age < 18;<br/>